-Eagle County Gives traces its origins to a 2010 coffee meeting.
-At that fortuitous klatch, the leaders of three area nonprofits (Eagle Valley Land Trust, SOS Outreach, and the Vail Valley Charitable Fund) formed a collective to encourage Vail Valley residents and visitors to support local charities on Colorado Gives Day, now a statewide online fundraising drive that’s held on the first Tuesday of December.
+The Eagle County Gives Coalition traces its origins to a 2010 coffee meeting.
+At that fortuitous klatch, the leaders of three area nonprofits (Eagle Valley Land Trust, SOS Outreach, and the Vail Valley Charitable Fund) formed a collective to encourage Vail Valley residents and visitors to support local charities on Colorado Gives Day, a statewide online fundraising drive that’s held on a Tuesday every December.

 When Vail resident Rebecca Kanaly’s 71-year-old father fell and broke his hip not long ago, she became his full-time caregiver.
 In addition to looking after her father, Kanaly works full time and cares for a young daughter.
 She quickly realized she needed help.

-“Caregiving is a very tiresome job,” says Brenda Reyes, executive director of Eagle Valley Senior Life, an Avon-based nonprofit that offers educational and financial support to caregivers and that provides daytime activities for seniors to give their caregivers a respite.
+“Caregiving is a very tiresome job,” says Brenda Reyes, executive director of Caregiver Connections (formerly known as Eagle Valley Senior Life), an Avon-based nonprofit that offers educational and financial support to caregivers and that provides daytime activities for seniors to give their caregivers a respite.
 “It’s isolating.
 It’s draining.
 It’s just hard work, 24-7.”

 To that end, the nonprofit pairs seniors with “activity buddies,” volunteers who take seniors on daytime outings to the grocery store, coffee shop, or library to browse the stacks or play board games.
 Clients enrolled in the nonprofit’s Senior Spot program spend Monday through Wednesday afternoons at the Avon Recreation Center or other venues, playing music, practicing yoga, or just being in the company of friends.
 Kanaly says that because of Senior Spot, “my father has a place in the community.”